Temple of the Sun

 Garcilaso's description, is in harmony with what is still standing today.
 Although this is only a pale reflection of what actually the Qorikancha was in Inca times.

 It was the main Temple of entire Qorikancha, occupying more than half the width of the current Church of Santo Domingo.
 Garcilaso says that in this temple were the embalmed bodies of the children of the Sun positions by seniority on chairs and tables of gold, the walls were covered with gold plates, there a disc representing the figure of the sun in a golden plate thicker than the other plates that covered the temple.
 The western end corresponds to the current drum overlooking Avenida Sol, its eastern end reached the churchyard.

 The Temple of the Moon

 This temple was closer to the Temple of the Sun, as it was considered the wife of Sun, the Moon.
 This building was lined with silver boards, existing representation of the moon made in silver.
 Among the mummies were kept of the arrayed old Coyas.
 About half of the temple was demolished by the Spanish to build the nave of the church of Santo Domingo.
-It occupies part of the western side of the courtyard of the Koricancha.
+It occupies part of the western side of the courtyard of the Qorichancha.

 The Temple of Venus and the Stars

 It is close to the Temple of the Moon, but separated by a beautiful alley, dedicated to Venus and the seven goats and all other stars.
 A Venus the Incas called "Chasca" which means star.
 In this temple stood the Inca, as references to the historians, for they were to be divinized or festivals or sacrifices made in the rectangular courtyard.
-It occupies part of the western side of the courtyard of the Koricancha.
+It occupies part of the western side of the courtyard of the Qorichancha.